PINKeHamton/LXDroid/README.md

 # LXDroid

-LXDroid will be an android app runner using contaners
+LXDroid will be an android app runner using contaners for linux xorg

 ## TODO